estei/publishsettingsarexml/README.md

-# publishsettingsarexml
+# PublishSettings Are Xml

-A very simple extension for Visual Studio Code that aliases .PublishSettings to the xml colorizer
+A very simple extension that aliases .PublishSettings to the xml colorizer.